 HTBABH was scratched in Autumn 2019 through Leeds Playhouse, NHS and Theatre in the Mill.
-Funded by Arts Council England, it is currently in full development ahead of a pilot tour at venues in Leeds and the surrounding area in Autumn 2020.
+Funded by Arts Council England, it is currently in full development ahead of a pilot tour at venues in Leeds and the surrounding area in Spring 2021.

 Telling the true stories of 'Yorkshire Witch' and con artist Mary Bateman, as well as drunk policemen, useless murderers, chariots pulled by cats and the young offenders of 1893, 'Mutton' is a dark ensemble comedy that examines the feeling of pride we get when we hear about misdoings, and what it means to be from 'Dirty Leeds'

 'Mutton' is in early stages of development, originally conceived through a residency with Leeds Playhouse and Leeds Libraries in Summer 2019 and further developed through Freedom Studios' "Introduction to Playwriting".